“A town which is a community is a delicate organism.” Orville Schell and Ilka Hartmann (1976) The Town That Fought To Save Itself.

 While BCLT will make an important dent in the housing crisis, it is completely unrealistic to think the they can do it all, in the necessarily tight time frame.
 Additional housing efforts need to be explored, along with immediate, impactful, short term rental regulation.

-It is time, once again, for this amazing place, for “Briones,” and its neighbors in Stinson Beach, to fight to save itself.
+It is time, once again, for this amazing place, for “Briones,” and its neighbors in Stinson Beach, to save itself.